-High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one final year Mathematics, and one final year Science (Chemistry or Physics is preferred);

-Two- year Mechanical Engineering Technician Diploma from UDST, or equivalent;

-Three-year Mechanical Engineering Technology Diploma from UDST, or equivalent.
+- 1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one final year Mathematics, and one final year Science (Chemistry or Physics is preferred); OR - Two- year Mechanical Engineering Technician Diploma from UDST, or equivalent; OR - Three-year Mechanical Engineering Technology Diploma from UDST, or equivalent.

-The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department;

-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0;
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
+A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0: OR - 3.
+Successful completion of Foundation Program requirements.